softwaresaved/recipy-test/Deployment.md

 The above implies that `recipy.open` does not seem to support the same signature as Python `open`.
 I would expect it would support the same signature.

-Investigate how to access a `recipy gui` service running within a Docker container, from within the container's host.
+**Issue:** Investigate how to access a `recipy gui` service running within a Docker container, from within the container's host.
 Using

 ```
 $ docker run -it -v $HOME/docker-shared:/home/ubuntu/shared -p 9000:9000 --rm mikej888/recipy:2.3.0